-Modular Fertilizer plants produces an input is a very important input in Agriculture that increases food production and if Nigeria is to achieve food security, proper attention has to be given to the production and distribution of fertilizer.
+Modular Fertilizer plants produce an input that is a critical input in Agriculture that increases food production, and if Nigeria is to achieve food security, proper attention has to be given to the production and distribution of fertilizer.
 Fertilizer is any organic or inorganic material of natural or synthetic origin (other than liming materials) that is added to soil to supply one or more plant nutrients essential to the growth of plants.
 Conservative estimates report 30 to 50% of crop yields are attributed to natural or synthetic commercial fertilizer.

 The most common type of fertilizer in Nigeria is the in-organic type in different NPK composition.
 N.P.K here stands for Nitrogen, Phosphorous, and Potassium.
 The composition is made depending on the type of soil and crops.

 - The three numbers on fertilizer represent the value of the three macro-nutrients used by plants.
 These macro-nutrients are nitrogen (N), phosphorus (P) and potassium (K) or NPK for short.
 All plants need nitrogen, phosphorus and potassium to grow.
 Without enough of any one of these nutrients, a plant will fail.
 An NPK fertilizer provides those three nutrients in ratios particular to the plant being grown.

 In Nigeria, agriculture has remained the largest sector of the economy.
 It generates employment for about 70% of Nigeria’s population and contributes from 25% to 40% to the Gross Domestic Product (GDP) with crops accounting for 80%, livestock 13%, forestry 3% and fishery 4%.
 It plays significant roles in the nation’s economic development.